 However, its Dewalt DCD710 drill driver can only deliver less power at 189 UWO.
 It also only comes with a two-speed transmission and a 15-position clutch.
 It has a keyless chuck that can accommodate up to 3/8-inch diameter.

 One downside I noticed for this tool is that it does not have an over-limit switch.
 This would have been useful to cut the power to the motor in case the maximum operating threshold is reached, thereby preventing tool damage.

 Meanwhile, the Dewalt DCF815 impact driver can handle light daily fastening applications.
 It also has a three LED lights that eliminate the shadows in the work area.
 Its power is found to be enough to drive 3 1/2 -inch deck screws and ¼-inch lag bolts.

-For its price of around $300, the Dewalt DCK290L2 is a pretty good home and work toolkit.
+The Dewalt DCK290L2 is a pretty good home and work toolkit.
 It was made with very good quality and coupled with energy-efficient batteries.
 Dewalt is already a trusted brand, and this kit will not disappoint.